 People are living in poverty if their income and resources (material, cultural and social) are so inadequate as to preclude them from having a standard of living, which is regarded as acceptable by Irish society generally.
-As a result of low income and no resources people may be excluded from participating in activities which are considered the norm for other people in society.
+As a result of low income and no resources, people may be excluded from participating in activities that are considered the norm for other people in society.

 The Social Inclusion Unit, South Dublin County Council have a database of contacts.
 This list of contacts is used to contact people with regards all future events arranged by the Community, Recreation and Sports Department.
 This would include European Action Week against Racism, Bealtaine Festival, Flavours of South Dublin, Health and Wellbeing Week, Social Inclusion Celebrations and Age Friendly/ Tús Nua events.

 We can confirm your personal data will be retained electronically on a password-protected spreadsheet on a secure network and any hard copies of data will be held in a locked cabinet.